minkhaung-mkks/prep-learn/README.md

 Please note these times are the worst possible times, In reality I hope to have everything production ready by mid July

-## A Little Delayed due to pc problems
+## A Little Del

-Launch of the app with just the functions to choose quizes and answer them (June 20th 2023) Progess : 95% done, only need to input the datas in.
-LETS GOO!!
-Time Quizes (June 25th 2023)
+Launch of the app with just the functions to choose quizes and answer them (June 20th 2023) Progess : 100% DONE Time Quizes (June 30th 2023) Progress : Might prioritize Quiz Mode Over this Quiz Mode (June 25th 2023) Progress : I dk how to even do this yet.
-Switch to MongoDB for data storage (June 30th 2023) Login with google (July 5th 2023)
+Switch to MongoDB for data storage (N/A) Not sure if I wanna switch to Database yet.
+Login with google (N/A) Not sure if I want to go this route, instead focusing on making the base functions a lot better and more user friendly
-Login with other providers (July 10th 2023)
+Login with other providers (N/A)
-Crash Courses (July 20th 2023) Unsure
+Crash Courses (July 5th 2023) Focus switched to this User roles (N/A) Unsure
-User roles (July 23th 2023) Unsure
-Classes (August 3rd 2023)
+Classes (N/A)

 ## 🌍 Why This Matters